inagora/STable/dev-doc/en/api/README.md

 	1. When used in column, it has three parameters:
 		* record, Current row data raw value
-		* btnConfig, 此按钮的Configuration of this button配置信息
+		* btnConfig, Configuration of this button
 		* event, Current click event

 ### cls